opentensor/developer-docs/docs/glossary.md

 ### Subnet

-A network structure that closely follows how a classical feedforward neural network is connected.
-In a Bittensor subnet, nodes are represented as either subnet validators or subnet miners.
-Subnet validators or subnet miners are also referred to as neurons.
-In a subnet a group of validators and miners work together to perform specific tasks and earn TAO (τ) rewards.
+A Bittensor subnet is an incentive-based competition market that produces a specific kind of digital commodity related to artificial intelligence.
+It consists of a community of miners that produce the commodity, and a community of validators that measures the miners' work to ensure its quality.

+Rewards&mdash;emmissions of TAO (τ) from Bittensor&mdash;are distributed among miners and validators based on their performance within subnets, and based on the relative performance of subnets within Bittensor.

 ### Subnet Incentive Mechanism